-For reasons unknown, Adobe leaves their Acrobat Update service running in Windows even after you’ve uninstalling Adobe Acrobat Reader DC.
-The updater service seems to become a bit confused wen the program it’s supposed to update is uninstalled, and can start to slow down your system start-up.
+For reasons unknown, Adobe leaves their Acrobat Update service running in Windows even after you’ve uninstalled Adobe Acrobat Reader DC.
+The updater service seems to become a bit confused when the program it’s supposed to update has been uninstalled.
+It can even slow down your system start-up time.
 Here is how you finish the job and get rid of the Acrobat Update service.

 You can follow the below instructions to remove the service, assuming you’ve already uninstalled Adobe Acrobat Reader DC either from Windows Settings: System: Apps and programs, or Control Panel: Programs: Uninstall a program.
 Please do this before continuing!